charcarr/walking-gate-classifier/README.md

 <br/>

-Usage Instructions: To run the analysis please clone the repo and launch the jupyter notebook!.
+Usage Instructions: To run the analysis please clone the repo and launch the jupyter notebook!

 |Links |
 |-----|